 China and the US will plan a Biden-Xi call in the coming weeks, the White House says

-Sullivan’s first trip to China as national security advisor was aimed at keeping high-level communications open and stabilizing bilateral relations to avoid conflict.
+Sullivan’s first trip to China as national security adviser was aimed at keeping high-level communications open and stabilizing bilateral relations to avoid conflict.

 The White House statement said both sides would keep lines of communication open, including planning for a “leader-level call” in the coming weeks.

-Note: This story was republished on Aug.
-30, 2024, to restore content from Aug.
-28 that was erroneously removed.